 In the event the employee and the employee's supervisor are unable to agree mutually on work/weather/safety related gear/equipment, the Association President may request that the Human Resources Director and Risk Manager review the situation.
-After a review of the facts, the Human Resources Director may ask the City Manager or City Attorney for positions appointed by the City Attorney to review the situation.
-In any such review by the City Manager or City Attorney, the Association will be an indispensable part of the review process.
-The City Manager's or City Attorney's decision shall be final and not grievable.
+After a review of the facts, the Human Resources Director may ask the City Manager or City Attorney, the Association will be an indispensable part of the review process.
+The City Manager's City Attorney's decision shall be final and not grievable.